6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

 The “letter” kills because it gives external commands without the ability to fulfill it (Ro 7:9-11; Ga 3:10).
 The law slays by knowledge of guilt and the consequence of failing to live up to the commandment (2 Co 3:7).
 Believers in the Old Testament did not possess the permanent indwelling of the Holy Spirit; thus, the law killed their attempt to keep the law.
 Paul’s opponents attempted to impose the burden of keeping law in their own strength upon the Corinthians.
 The fallen nature of man is too strong against the demands of the law.

 The thrust is not that the Old Testament law was a mistake or unimportant.
-The idea is a legalistic use of the law is what “kills.”
+The idea is that a legalistic use of the law is what “kills.”
 The law itself does not kill.

 The law “kills” because no one can keep it perfectly (Ga 3:10).
 All it takes to suffer God’s judgment is to break one law one time.